platformsh/platformsh-docs/toolstacks/drupal/migrate-an-existing-site.rst

 .. note:: Drush will verify that you are copying and over-writing the proper files folders, so double-check that information before you type ``y`` to continue.

-This step may take some time, but when the process completes, you can visit the url of your development environment and test that the files have properly been imported.
+This step may take some time, but when the process completes, you can visit the URL of your development environment and test that the files have properly been imported.

 Without Drush
 ^^^^^^^^^^^^^

-Go to your files folder on your local machine and synchronise them to your remote Platform environment:
+Go to your files folder on your local machine and synchronize them to your remote Platform environment:

 .. code-block:: console